formerly .NET Interactive

 Microsoft's Polyglot Notebooks bring C#, F#, PowerShell, JavaScript/TypeScript, SQL and more together inside VS Code.
 Mix languages, share variables, visualize data, create diagrams, and ship repeatable, runnable docs — all in a familiar, Jupyter-like notebook experience.

 No affiliation with Microsoft.
-Community resource.
+Community resource created by Microsoft MVP Lee Englestone.

 What it looks like